-Don’t automatically opt for the cheapest bed you can find, or discount one because it’s at the top of your price range.
+Don’t automatically opt for the cheapest bed you can find or discount one because it’s at the top of your price range.
 Instead, think about value.
 Will the bed deliver superior comfort for the money?
 Does it seem like it will last for a long time?
-More expensive mattresses aren’t always the best option.
-But sometimes, paying a little bit more can be worth it.
+More expensive mattresses aren’t always the best option but sometimes paying a little bit more can be worth it.

-What’s the guarantee policy?
+What’s the Guarantee?

-Higher-quality beds tend to be backed by more generous guarantee policies, while lower-quality models may have guarantee policies that are stingy (or even nonexistent).
-If a manufacturer believes that their product is legit, they’ll be willing to stand by it—and make things right if you aren’t satisfied.
+Higher-quality beds tend to be backed by more generous guarantee policies while lower-quality models may have guarantee policies that are stingy or even nonexistent.
+If a manufacturer believes that their product is legit, they’ll be willing to stand by it and make things right if you aren’t satisfied.

 Ideally, you should look for 10 years of full replacement coverage.
-Also check the manufacturer’s return policy, especially if you plan to buy online.
-It can take at least a few weeks to really get a feel for how comfortable (or uncomfortable) a mattress is.
+Also, check the manufacturer’s return policy, especially if you plan to buy online.
+It can take at least a few weeks to get a feel for how comfortable (or uncomfortable) a mattress is.
 That’s why it’s in your best interest to buy from a store or manufacturer that offers a trial period of 90 days or longer.

-We took a deep dive into what makes for a high quality sleep surface, and how those factors can play into your buying decision.
+We took a deep dive into what makes for a high-quality sleep surface and how those factors can play into your buying decision.
 So now, the big question is: Which mattresses make the cut?

 Earlier this year, Mattress Inquirer conducted an in-depth review and comparison of the best and worst models of 2018.
 Among the four highest-rated brands, it concluded that Amerisleep’s AS3 offered the most satisfaction and the greatest value.